Dansplaining New Releases

 Hey, it’s probably not fair for me to say this, but I think DREAMS might be my favourite novel so far.
 It results from my frustration with how to communicate the urgency of a scientific reality that may not be obvious for decades into the future.
 Frankly, it bothers me that though I will be dead and gone, our children and grandchildren will all face the consequences of my generation’s excesses.
 How can I possibly communicate that in a novel?
 Dreams?

 It’s funny how I got the idea for this, but like all ideas, the best inspirations seem quite unexplainable.
 It started out with me sitting in my dentist’s waiting room reading David Wallace-Wells book The Uninhabitable Earth.
 [I highly recommend it as an excellent read.]
 In short order, I went into Sash’s office, and we had a bit of a pre-treatment chat, which for some reason turned into a conversation about dreams.
-Well, you all know what it’s like in a dentist’s chair, and you lie there with an open mouth and equipment being moved in and out of it.
+Well, we all know what it’s like in a dentist’s chair...
+You lie back and open wide, Dr Sash on one side and dental assistant Taylor on the other, both determinedly moving equipment in and out of your mouth with great gusto.
 It tends to keep even me about as quiet as anyone ever can keep me!
-Somewhere in the middle of the anaesthetics, the rubber dam, a high-speed drill or two and some composite resin, it dawned on me that just maybe the best way to span a century within one novel and within one character would be to use dreams as a literary device.
-Well, I won’t go farther than that here, since I do want you to read the story, but that is the source of the inspiration – Wallace-Wells and my dentist, Shashika.
+Somewhere in the middle of the anaesthetics, the rubber dam, a high-speed drill or two and some composite resin, it dawned on me that just maybe the best way to span a century-plus within one novel and within one character would be to use dreams as a literary device.
+Well, I won’t go farther than that here, since I do want you to read the story, but that is the source of the inspiration – Wallace-Wells, my dentist, Shashika, and her trusty assistant, Taylor.

 That said, my best mate and wife, Karn, spent her entire working life as a registered nurse and the last portion of her career was in the aged care sector.
 I learned from her that aged care can offer some of the best of memories and yet some of the saddest memories all at the same time.
 We are all heading in the same direction as long as we maintain our health long enough to wind up in aged care.
 Regrettably, we all expect old people to die, so when they do, we mostly don’t give it a second thought unless it’s one of our own rellies and those closest to us.
 But what happens if a series of deaths in aged care facilities become “in-your-face” blatant murders?
 How do you get to the bottom of that?